Introducing EWAVES (beta) Flash Services

 regardless of size or duration.

-topic and more.
-The just-published second issue covers the history of EWAVES.
+covers this fascinating topic and more.
+The second issue covers the history of EWAVES.

-Future issues will update you on our progress, discuss
+Subsequent issues update you on our progress, discuss

 program improvements, and show test results.
 This publication is